District Contact / Advisory Committees

 To promote and support the development of professional development leadership capacity.

-Most importantly, Advisory Committees provide a venue for collaboration across the region, district to district.
+Most importantly, the committees provide a venue for collaboration across the region, district to district.
 District representatives that attend meetings (most often curriculum coordinators and teacher leaders), share the most important part of the meeting is "district sharing" and networking.
 During this time, members learn about strategies to support implementation and further develop networks across the region.